xDxRsnn/PoE2-Filter/README.md

  - Uniques, Rares, Magic, Normal

 ## To install
+- In game: ESC -> Options -> Game Tab -> Folder Icon
-Put the filter file in the folder that opens from the settings screen and click refresh.
+- Put the filter file from the download in that folder and click refresh in game
 ![Install](https://i.imgur.com/lUCGxYZ.png)